grafana/agent/docs/sources/flow/setup/start-agent.md

    * `BINARY_PATH`: The path to the Grafana Agent binary file

-1. Reload the service files.
+1. To reload the service files,run the following command in a terminal window:

    ```shell
    sudo systemctl daemon-reload